cloudfoundry-attic/cf-riak-cs-release/README.md

 ## Running Acceptance Tests

-To run the Riak CS Release Acceptance tests, you will need:
+To run the Riak CS acceptance tests you will need:
 - a running CF instance
 - credentials for a CF Admin user
 - a deployed Riak CS Release with the broker registered and the plan made public
-- an environment variable `$CONFIG` which points to a `.json` file that contains the application domain
+- a security group granting access to the service for applications

 ### Using BOSH errands